DeimosCloud/terraform-kubernetes-gitlab-runner/README.md

 This isn't the best example, but there are stranger things in corporate software than I can dream up.

-In order to make this UDS appear at a differnt location, you could do the following.
-Note that you might want to refer to the actual socker rather than the containing directory as the docker socket is done.
-That may make more sense, but to keep parallelism with the dogstatsd example that I (chickenandpork) am using daily, let's map the containing directory: let's map /var/run/datadog/ in the host to the container's /var/run/metrics/ path:
+In order to make this UDS appear at a different location, you could do the following.
+Note that you might want to refer to the actual socket rather than the containing directory as the docker.sock is done above.
+That likely makes more sense, but to keep parallelism with the dogstatsd example that I (chickenandpork) am using daily, let's map the containing directory: let's map /var/run/datadog/ in the host to the container's /var/run/metrics/ path:

 ```hcl
 module "gitlab_runner" {